TheRoyalMuffinMan/GUI-Calculator/README.md

-# Simple-Calculator
+# Calculator
-Simple calculator using JavaFX libraries
+Calculator using JavaFX libraries

 - The GUI system that represents the calculator is built using scenebuilder.
 It contains the following current options:
   Addition,